shapeshed/shapeshed.com/content/post/unix-join.md

   "slug": "unix-join",
   "title": "Linux and Unix join command tutorial with examples", "date": "2016-08-10T00:00:00+00:00",
-  "description": "Tutorial on using join, a UNIX and Linux tool to join lines of two files on a common field.
+  "description": "Tutorial on using join, a UNIX and Linux command to join lines of two files on a common field.
 Examples of joining two files, sorting before joining, specifying a field separator and specifying the output format.", "image": "images/articles/join.png",
   "tags": [
     "UNIX",